Wayne0758/Generative-AI-with-Large-Language-Models/README.md

 Feed the reward model with their outputs.
 Compare their score to evaluate whether the human-aligned LLM is better than the Instruct LLM.

+### Retrieval-augmented generation (RAG)
+RAG is used for improving the model's accuracy and fact-checking by accessing the external resource.

+### chain-of-thought
+By giving step-by-step procedures, LLMs can produce more accurate output.